Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Why is Surrogacy so Expensive?

 The lump sum of surrogacy can seem overwhelming.
-But it’s important to keep in mind that the overall cost is due to many factors and based on averages.
+But it’s important to keep in mind that the estimated overall cost is based on averages.

 Because surrogacy is unique for all families, your expenses may differ.
 But knowing the various elements of surrogacy can help you see how each cost plays into the overall price.
 Here are some typical surrogacy costs that aspiring parents should anticipate.